ISUgenomics/geospatialworkbook/ExampleGeoWorkflows/GRWG22_ZonalStats_wSLURM_python.md

 Save the lines below as `zonal_stats.sh`.
 The lines starting with `#SBATCH` are instructions for SLURM about how long your job will take to run, how many cores you need, etc. The lines that follow afterwards are like any other batch script.
-Here, we are loading required modules and then executing our R script.
+Here, we are loading required modules and then executing our python script.

 ```bash
 #!/bin/bash